schmittnieto/schmittnieto.github.io/_pages/azurelocalstoragecalculator.md

     <div class="disclaimer">
       <p><strong>Redundancy Disclaimer:</strong> When using 1 or 2 nodes, S2D employs two-way mirror redundancy.
 When using 3 or more nodes, three-way mirror redundancy is used.
 For a single-node configuration, no storage network is required (<em>Optional – this pattern doesn't require a storage network</em>).
 We assume that in this case a local mirror is used to avoid data loss in case of disk failure, though no definitive documentation has been found regarding this.</p>
       <p><strong>Reserved Capacity Disclaimer:</strong> The calculation now reserves capacity equivalent to one disk per node in the cluster (i.e. <em>Reserved Capacity = Number of Nodes × Capacity per Disk</em>).
 This ensures there is sufficient unallocated space for repairs after a disk failure.</p>
       <p><strong>NVMe & Performance:</strong> In Azure Local, NVMe drives are used as both cache and capacity.
 For optimal performance, RDMA must be employed.
-Increasing the number of NVMe drives per node enhances IOPS and throughput via parallelism—but it also requires proper RDMA network configuration to avoid potential bottlenecks.</p>
+Increasing the number of NVMe drives per node enhances IOPS and throughput via parallelism, but it also requires proper RDMA network configuration to avoid potential bottlenecks.</p>
       <p><strong>Storage Configuration:</strong> Storage is configured in Azure Local using the <code>configurationMode</code> parameter (
         <a href="https://learn.microsoft.com/en-us/azure/templates/microsoft.azurestackhci/clusters/deploymentsettings?pivots=deployment-language-arm-template#storage-1" target="_blank">Documentation</a>
       ).
 By default, this mode is set to <em>Express</em> and storage is configured as per best practices based on the number of nodes in the cluster.
 Allowed values are <em>'Express'</em>, <em>'InfraOnly'</em>, and <em>'KeepStorage'</em>.
 However, the exact best practices cannot be verified, and therefore the calculator assumes the reserved capacity as described.</p>